apache/pekko/akka-docs/src/main/paradox/typed/from-classic.md

 Note that when mixing classic and typed and have a classic system, spawning top level actors from the side is possible, see
 @ref:[Coexistence](coexisting.md#top-level-typed-actor-classic-system).

-The `actorOf` method takes an `akka.actor.Props` parameter, which is like a factory for creating the actor instance, and it's also used when creating a new instance when the actor is restarted.
+The `actorOf` method takes an `org.apache.pekko.actor.Props` parameter, which is like a factory for creating the actor instance, and it's also used when creating a new instance when the actor is restarted.
 The `Props` may also define additional properties such as which dispatcher to use for the actor.

 In typed, the `spawn` method creates an actor directly from a given `Behavior` without using a `Props` factory.
-It does however accept an optional `akka.actor.typed.Props` for specifying Actor metadata.
+It does however accept an optional `org.apache.pekko.actor.typed.Props` for specifying Actor metadata.
 The factory aspect is instead defined via `Behaviors.setup` when using the object-oriented style with a class extending `AbstractBehavior`.
 For the function style there is typically no need for the factory.

-Additional properties such as which dispatcher to use for the actor can still be given via an optional `akka.actor.typed.Props` parameter of the `spawn` method.
+Additional properties such as which dispatcher to use for the actor can still be given via an optional `org.apache.pekko.actor.typed.Props` parameter of the `spawn` method.

 The `name` parameter of `actorOf` is optional and if not defined the actor will have a generated name.
 Corresponding in Typed is achieved with the `spawnAnonymous` method.